 Reply: The quoting of §15125(a) is unsatisfactory.
 One should also look to the definition of environment, which can be found in §15360.
 According to CEQA, ""Environment" means the physical conditions which exist within the area which will be affected by a proposed project including land, air, water, minerals, flora, fauna, ambient noise, and objects of historical or aesthetic significance.
 The area involved shall be the area in which significant effects would occur either directly or indirectly as a result of the project.
 The "environment" includes both natural and man-made conditions."
 Furthermore, under §15125(c), "Knowledge of the regional setting is critical to the assessment of environmental impacts.
 Special emphasis should be placed on environmental resources that are rare or unique to that region and would be affected by the project.
-The EIR must demonstrate that the significant environmental impacts of the significant effects of the project to be considered in the full environmental context."
+The EIR must demonstrate that the significant environmental impacts of the proposed project were adequately investigated and discussed and it must permit the significant effects of the project to be considered in the full environmental context."
 I cannot think of a site attribute that is more likely to uniquely represent the environmental setting of the site than its suite of resident and visiting biological species.